jamescadigan97/snowfall/README.md

 ![ScreenShot](/Screenshots/Northeast.png)

-For people are that EPIC and IKON passholders.
+For people are that EPIC or IKON passholders (this particular query is for the EPIC pass, but a similar one can be made for the IKON pass.
 ![ScreenShot](/Screenshots/epic.png)

 I started collecting data starting December 26th, 2020 to the present day.
 Some of the smaller mountains were orginially not on that list; however I updated it on January 10th to include every mountain availible to ski on the EPIC and IKON pass.
 Right now it is just a SQL database, but I hope to launch user-friendly page that will be available to the public soon.